New England Journal of Medicine September 10, 2009

 Setting

-Population Patients hospitalized for acute coronary syndromes (with or without ST-segment elevation) with onset of symptoms within the previous 24 hours.
+Population Patients hospitalized for acute coronary syndromes (with or without ST-segment elevation) with an onset of symptoms within the previous 24 hours.

-Comparator Clopidogrel (300-600 mg loading dose, 75 mg daily)
+Comparator Clopidogrel (300 to 600 mg loading dose, followed by 75 mg once daily)

-Outcome Composite of death from vascular causes, myocardial infarction, or stroke
+Outcome Composite of death from vascular causes, myocardial infarction, or stroke at 12 months.

 Study Limitations